-Manjimup Heritage Park Management and Development Plan 2022 - 2027.
-Strategy 4.5 Continue to deliver the strategies identified in the Timber and Heritage Park Precinct Interpretation Plan and Exhibition Design (2017).
+Manjimup Heritage Park Management and Development Plan 2022 - 2027 Strategy 4.5: Continue to deliver the strategies identified in the Timber and Heritage Park Precinct Interpretation Plan and Exhibition Design (2017).

 Action:

-• Partner with the Macedonian community to develop a replica Tobacco Kiln inclusive of exhibit.
+Partner with the Macedonian community to develop a replica Tobacco Kiln inclusive of exhibit.

-An extract from the Management and Development Plan referencing Strategy 4.5 is appended.
+An extract from this Plan, referencing Strategy 4.5, is appended.